Human trafficking in Mauritania

-The government of Mauritania does not fully comply with the minimum standards for the elimination of trafficking and is not making significant efforts to do so.
+In 2009 the government of Mauritania did not fully comply with the minimum standards for the elimination of trafficking and is not making significant efforts to do so.
 The government did not show evidence of significant progress in prosecuting and punishing trafficking offenders, protecting trafficking victims, and preventing new incidents of trafficking.
 Despite its acknowledgment of trafficking as a problem, the government is reluctant to acknowledge that de facto slavery currently exists in Mauritania, and prefers to talk about "the consequences of slavery".
 The government has stated it is willing to take action, but does not have the necessary resources to fund needed services, such as shelters for trafficking victims, legal assistance, and training in life-skills and income generating activities.
 Certain government and civil society leaders have expressed a willingness to work with foreign partners to improve the country's human rights record; however, in 2009, prosecutions of forced labor or forced prostitution offenses were nonexistent, and no government programs were put in place to assist victims of such crimes.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 3" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 3" in 2017.
+By 2023 it was moved to Tier 2.
+As of 2024, the United States Department of State states that the government of Mauritania has made considerable efforts to stop trafficking, although it remains in Tier 2.

+The country ratified the 2000 UN TIP Protocol in July 2005.

+The National Action Plan to Fight Trafficking in Persons was adopted in March 2020.
+The plan involves prosecution of offenders, protection of the vulnerable, and prevention of the offence.

-Prosecution
+Prosecution (2009)

 The government did not demonstrate increased overall law enforcement efforts during the reporting period.
 Mauritanian law prohibits all forms of trafficking through its 2003 "Law Against Trafficking in Persons", which prescribes penalties of from five to 10 years' imprisonment.
 These penalties are sufficiently stringent and exceed those prescribed for rape.
 Slavery is prohibited by Law 2007-048, which was enacted in September 2007.
 The law's effectiveness, however, is hampered by its requirement that slaves file a legal complaint before a prosecution can be pursued, as well as its barring of NGOs from filing complaints on behalf of slaves.
 Many slaves are illiterate and unable to complete the paperwork involved in filing a complaint.
 According to the Ministry of Justice, there were neither investigations nor prosecutions of trafficking offenses, nor convictions or sentences of trafficking offenders in 2009.
 A local human rights organization reported that judges refused to investigate two child slavery cases brought to them during the year, either on slavery or child abuse grounds.
 The parties reached an informal agreement outside the court, and the children remained with their slave masters.
 The government provided no support for programs to assist victims systematically to file complaints on slavery.